60 Smart Questions to Ask in an Interview [2025]

 - What are the pain points you have to deal with day-to-day that the person in this role should remedy?

-Asking questions of the company’s competition and pain points show that your mindset is already in the role and your head is in the game.
+Asking questions about the company’s competition and pain points shows that your mindset is already in the role and your head is in the game.
 This will easily impress them and make it easy to envision you in that position, as well.

 Pro Tip: Don’t stick to only one topic when asking the interviewer multiple questions.
-Show that you’re interested in every aspect of the company, not a particular item that may signal that you have a bad experience or a thorn in your side.
+Show that you’re interested in every aspect of the company, not a particular item that may signal that you’ve had a bad experience or a thorn in your side.

 Take a look at some sample questions to ask an interviewer at the end of an interview about the company’s opportunities and future: